THUNLP-MT/PromptGating4MCTG/README.md

 2. Train a classifier on sentiment and food category.
 The script is in `codes/train_classifier/train_*.py`.
 Follow the paper to oversample the raw data and train the classifiers.

-3. Run `codes/infer_train_generation_yelp.sh` and remember to change the `src_attached` and `prompt_attached` symultaneously according to the combination of prompts and gates you want to evaluate.
+3. Run `codes/infer_train_generation_yelp.sh` and remember to change the `src_attached` and `prompt_attached` simultaneously according to the combination of prompts and gates you want to evaluate.

 ### Machine Translation

-1. Run `codes/infer_train_translation.sh` and remember to change the `src_attached` and `prompt_attached` symultaneously according to the combination of prompts and gates you want to evaluate.
+1. Run `codes/infer_train_translation.sh` and remember to change the `src_attached` and `prompt_attached` simultaneously according to the combination of prompts and gates you want to evaluate.

 2. With the translated results, use `codes/exp_tense/calc_tense_acc.py` to evaluate the accuracy of tense attribute.